aarneranta/gf-math/data/100_theorems/README.md

 ```
   > rf -file=ex.tmp -lines | ps -unlextext -lines | wf -file=uex.tmp
 ```
+Before doing so, you can use this file to look for unknown words that have to be fixed in `Ext100MathXXX.gf` for your language `XXX`.

 Gluing the resulting lines into [./ex100.tex](./ex100.tex) and running pdflatex on this finally gives us [./ex100.pdf](./ex100.pdf).
 The packages and macros in the .tex fila are from the original Naproche document.